Preparations Prior to School Starting

 The balance due after aid can be paid in a lump sum prior to each semester, monthly payments during the period of enrollment, additional loans available to parents and students, or any combination of these.

-There is no interest or other costs associated with setting up a payment plan other than a one-time setup fee.
+There is no interest or other costs associated with setting up a payment plan other than a yearly setup fee.

 A Parent can borrow a federal PLUS loan for a student, or the student can borrow a low-interest private loan (usually with a co-signer).

 Federal PLUS loan features: (borrowed by a parent)